timescale/docs/timescaledb/getting-started/compress-data.md

 When you have enabled compression, you can schedule a [policy to automatically compress][compress-automatic] data according to the settings defined above.

-For example, if you want to compress data on your hypertable that has existed more than a month in the past, you could use this code:
+For example, if you want to compress data on your hypertable that is older than two weeks, run the following SQL:

 ```sql
 SELECT add_compression_policy('stocks_real_time', INTERVAL '2 weeks');
 ```

-Similar to the continuous aggregates policy and retention policies, when you run this SQL, all chunks that contain data that is at least two old are compressed in `stocks_real_time`, and a recurring compression policy is created.
+Similar to the continuous aggregates policy and retention policies, when you run this SQL, all chunks that contain data that is at least two weeks old are compressed in `stocks_real_time`, and a recurring compression policy is created.

 It is important that you don't try to compress all your data.
 Although you can insert